 Seppuku is treated as a fact of life in Hakuōki, given that it's a Visual Novel about the Shinsengumi.
 Harada Sanosuke has a scar across his abdomen from a failed attempt at it, and following the Choshu assault on the Imperial Palace, Hijikata takes a number of men in pursuit of the escaping leaders of the rebellion specifically with the intention of arresting them before they commit seppuku.
 When the main characters learn that Kondou was beheaded rather than being allowed to commit seppuku, they're deeply distressed over it.

 In Fallout: New Vegas, Arcade Gannon does this with a scalpel in the ending if you sell him to the Legion as a slave and Caesar survives.
+As Gannon is himself classically trained, he's probably doing it as a direct homage to Cato (mentioned in Real Life below) and for the same reasons.

 In Splinter Cell: Chaos Theory, Admiral Otomo turns out to be a Japanese Nationalist, and the plot of the game mostly centers around his attempt to make Japan an Imperial power again.
 So it is no surprise that when his plans go up in smoke, he attempts to commit seppuku.
 Sam manages to save his life (and shows quite a bit of respect towards the ritual while doing so, for that matter).